bye-nary/Quote-Unquote/README.md

 * A Chrome Extension.
 * Easy way to share websites you like.
 * Easy way to share paragraphs/snippets you like.
-* SUpports most social platforms.
+* Supports most social platforms.
 * Fun.

 What it is not: